The Moscow Times: After 2014

 The Moscow Times currently belongs to a limited liability company which is 51% owned by Russian businessman Vladimir Jao, the CEO of an airline catering company, 30% by Svetlana Korshunova (Светлана Коршунова), general director of the paper, and 19% by Derk Sauer, the original founder of the paper.
 Speaking to Kommersant, Derk Sauer explained that this is merely to comply with a Russian law which prohibits foreigners from controlling more than 20% of any Russia-based media company, since Sauer is a Dutch citizen.
 He further said that Vladimir Jao is an old friend of his, and "he does not control the publication, he is a partner".

-In March 2020, the online newspaper launched a Russian-language edition.
+In March 2020, the online newspaper launched a Russian language edition.

-Following the passage of a law restricting coverage of the invasion of Ukraine in March 2022, the newspaper moved its main editors to Amsterdam.
+Following the passage of a law restricting coverage of the Russian invasion of Ukraine in March 2022, the newspaper moved its main editors to Amsterdam.
 On 15 April, Roskomnadzor blocked access to the Russian-language website of The Moscow Times in Russia after it had published what authorities called a false report on Russian riot police officers refusing to participate in the invasion.

-To serve the website to readers from Russia it gets an extra top-level domain to bypass censorship.
-Regular readers receive updates about this through a different channel.
+To make the website available within Russia despite blocks, it registered a range of domain names, sending links to the next current domain to readers via Telegram when one is blocked.

+On 17 March 2023, The Moscow Times said it has been designated a ‘foreign agent’ by Russia's justice ministry, which accused The Moscow Times of spreading inaccurate information about authorities' decisions, thereby forming a negative image of Russia.
+The Moscow Times said that the foreign agent legislation had been "disproportionately used”.

+On 10 July 2024, the Prosecutor General of Russia declared The Moscow Times an undesirable organization.
+This designation practically bans the Times from operating in Russia, as anyone working for them or interacting with them (such as by agreeing to be interviewed) could potentially be prosecuted and sent to jail.

 Separate publications and special projects

-Inter-country annexes The Moscow Times: Russia-France, Russia-Finland, Russia-UK, etc. These editions are dedicated to bilateral issues of cooperation and promote establishing of business and investment programs of interaction between two countries.
-They focus on economic, trade, and investment, as well as inter-culture project, tourism issues.
+Inter-country annexes The Moscow Times: Russia–France, Russia–Finland, Russia–UK, etc. These editions are dedicated to bilateral issues of cooperation and promote establishing of business and investment programs of interaction between two countries.
+They focus on economic, trade, investment, inter-culture project, and tourism issues.

 Real Estate Catalog and Real Estate Quarterly: regular specialized business editions about the real estate market.

-The Moscow Times Conferences was a meeting place of Russian and foreign investors, businessmen and experts in Russia and abroad as well.
+The Moscow Times Conferences was a meeting place for Russian and foreign investors, businessmen and experts in Russia and abroad.
 In the second half of 2017, the Conferences were transferred to the Vedomosti–Practice brand.